 How We Can Help

-If you have been subjected to discrimination on the basis of your gender identity, our team at Discrimination Claims can help.
+If you have experienced discrimination on the basis of your gender identity, our team of employment lawyers and industrial advocates at Discrimination Claims can help.

 IMPORTANT: If you have been dismissed from employment because of your gender identity, you only have 21 days from the date of your dismissal to make a claim, so don’t delay!